chengdu/LittleFox/README.md

 # LittleFox

 LittleFox is a designedly small util developed to synthesis video or audio into movie with subtitle.
-You can burn your favourite mp3 music with lyrics text to music movie in several minutes or synchronising some words to exists movie within several click. <br />
+You can burn your favourite mp3 music with lyrics text to music movie in several minutes or synchronising some words to exists movie within several clicks. <br />

 Screenshot